jcmunav63/my-ror-blog/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- **Controller, views, forms, CRUD operations, validations, authentication, and API usage.**
+- **Controllers, views, forms, CRUD operations, validations, authentication, and API usage.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>